rocsea0626/find-link-station-cli/README.md

 -   `findstation -h` Print help
 -   `npm run assignment-answer` Print the answer for given assignment
 -   `npm test` Run all unit tests
--   Template for the source file of link stations
+-   Template for .json file of link stations, each link station is defined as [x, y, r]
 ```shell
 [
     [0, 0, 10],